flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

     * Using the keypad type in `117.45` and press LSK1L.
 This will auto populate the identifier of the VOR when within range.
     * You can also set the desired course to track `031` and press LSK2L to input it.

-    ^^ILS^^
+    ^^Departure ILS^^

+    When selecting your SID earlier in the flight plan section, the A32NX should have auto-populated the ILS/LOC frequency.
+If it hasn't you can manually insert it yourself for centerline guidance on take off.

+    Our departure runway is EGFF/30 (runway 30) which has a frequency of `110.7`.
+When inputting a frequency and you are in range of the ILS it will auto populate the indentifier and course for you there is no need to fill these fields.

+    * Using the keypad type in `110.7` and press LSK3 to input it.

+    ^^Arrival ILS^^

+    With an ILS or LOC approach selected, your arrival ILS frequency should be automatically tuned correctly whenever the aircraft is at climb phase or greater and within 250 NM of destination. **Ensure** that you verify your ILS frequency when you reach the arrival phase of your flight - see [Approach and Landing (ILS)](landing.md).

-    In a similar fashion you can also input the ILS/LOC frequency on this page if it hasn't been inputted already.
-Remember our arrival airport/rwy is `EGCC/05R` with ILS05R having a frequency of `111.55`
+    Remember our arrival airport/rwy is `EGCC/05R` with ILS05R having a frequency of `111.55`.
 When inputting a frequency and you are in range of the ILS it will auto populate the indentifier and course for you there is no need to fill these fields.

     * Using the keypad type in `111.55` and press LSK3 to input it.